 Stabilizing Thurmond’s Past for the Future

-This oil painting, by highly respected railroad scene artist Jim Jordan, was commissioned in 2003 by Karl and Betty Warden.
-The Wardens both grew up in nearby Fayetteville, and hoped to foster appreciation of the area's rich railroading history.
+Karl and Betty Warden commissioned this oil painting in 2003.
+Respected railroad scene artist Jim Jorden brought the painting to life.
+The Wardens both grew up in nearby Fayetteville.
+Their hope was to foster appreciation of the area's rich railroading history.
 The Wardens generously donated Midnight Thunder to the National Park Service in 2006.
-It can be viewed at the Canyon Rim Visitor Center.